dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 flow.
 In other words, TEIDs are used to coordinate traffic hand off between different UPFs.

 In its most basic form, SRv6 can be used as a simple drop-in alternative for GTP tunnels.
-This is commonly known as Traditional Mode.
+The control plane in this approach remains the same, and still attempts to establish GTP-U tunnels and communicate TEIDs between the tunnel end points.
+However, at the next level, SRv6 capable nodes use SIDs to direct user traffic between the UPFs.

+The simplest option here is to encapsulate the entire GTP frame as a payload within SRv6.
+This scheme still carries the GTP header as the payload and as such doesn't offer any significant advantage.

-A simple option is to use SIDs to carry tunnel related information.
+A much more promising and efficient option however is to use SIDs to carry tunnel related information.
+This is commonly known as the Traditional Mode for SRv6 support for mobility.
 Here, TEIDs and other relevant data can be encoded into SRv6 SIDs which can be mapped back to TEID's at the intermediate UPFs thus requiring no changes except at the encapsulation and de-encapsulation points in the UPF chains.

-Note that this is a apple-to-apple replacement of GTP by SRv6.
-Its also worth noting that in this case the MTU overhead in the N9 interface is reduced.
+Note that this is a direct replacement of GTP by SRv6.
+It’s also worth noting that in this case the MTU overhead in the N9 interface is reduced.

 {{?I-D.ietf-dmm-srv6-mobile-uplane}} discusses the details of leveraging the existing control plane for distributing GTP tunnel information between the end